British Car Brands

 Marcos Logo

 The automaker Marcos Engineering presented its first sports car in 1960.
-The novelty looked very unusual, but by the beginning of production, the developers simplified the appearance of the car, adhering to the accepted standards.
-The company was constantly moving and changing plants, which negatively affected its financial condition.
+The novelty looked unusual, but the developers simplified the car’s appearance by the beginning of production, adhering to the accepted standards.
+The company constantly moved and changed plants, negatively affecting its financial condition.
 Several times, it went bankrupt, but it was saved from bankruptcy.
 The last time this happened was in the early 2000s when an American businessman resumed production.
 In 2007, the company was liquidated anyway.
 At the same time, the last cars with the Marcos logo were released: an oval nameplate containing the brand name was decorated with a shaped silver frame.

 Foden